jakobilab/jakobilab-web/content/authors/Tobias Jakobi/_index.md

 to comprehensive training in theoretical and applied bioinformatics to allow the fluent communication between wet lab and bioinformatics.

-I am working as Assistant Professor in the [Department of Internal Medicine](https://phoenixmed.arizona.edu/medicine) and in the new [Translational Cardiovascular Research Center (TCRC)](https://phoenixmed.arizona.edu/tcrc) at [The University of Arizona College of Medicine – Phoenix](https://phoenixmed.arizona.edu/)
+I am working in the [Department of Internal Medicine](https://phoenixmed.arizona.edu/medicine) and in the new [Translational Cardiovascular Research Center (TCRC)](https://phoenixmed.arizona.edu/tcrc) at [The University of Arizona College of Medicine – Phoenix](https://phoenixmed.arizona.edu/)
 .